 FILLET FOR FRIENDS

 Fillet for Friends (FFF) was created in 2014 by Harrison Konsker and Maccabee Herman.
-Outside of attending school in South Florida, theses avid fisherman were out on the water almost every weekend.
-With enormous amounts of fish caught, a surplus of fish sat in their home freezers for weeks, rotting.
-With this, Harrison and Maccabee decided to reach out to local food banks as it was unacceptable to waste fresh fish.
-After speaking to the food bank, they said they would love to receive our excess fish—then, FFF was created.
+Outside of attending school in South Florida, these avid fisherman were out on the water almost every weekend.
+Above average anglers, they often caught their recreational bag limits and soon realized it was much more than personal needs required.
+With this in mind, Harrison and Maccabee decided to reach out to local food banks as a way to partner in their angling successes and share the bounty of the sea.
+After speaking to a local food bank, they said they would love to receive Harrison and Mac's excess fish—hence, FFF was created.

 FFF is a 501(c)(3) certified nonprofit that has been involved feeding citizens for over three years.
 In order to maximize the amount of fish FFF receives, we attend tournaments across the east coast of South Florida.
 After collecting the fish from local anglers, FFF volunteers complete the process by cleaning, filleting, packaging and finally donating the fresh fish.

 FFF makes it extremely easy for anglers across South Florida to donate their fish.
 This process begins when a fisherman contacts FFF through email, text, or through our website under the contact page.
 That angler’s fish will then be picked up, filleted, packaged and delivered to a local food bank.
 All anglers will receive a confirmation for their donation to FFF.

 “The out-of-the-box thinking and ingenuity of this project is a great example of what youth who grow up participating in outdoor sports and conservation activities can accomplish”